-When a claim is filed to the court, rather than bringing it to a full trial of civil proceeding, the parties concerned can ask the judges for judicial mediation, provided that it is requested under the free will and voluntarily of the parties and the facts concerned are clear.
+When a claim is filed to the court, except for bringing it to the full trial of civil proceeding, the parties concerned can request the judges for judicial mediation provided that it is requested under the free will and voluntary of the parties and the facts concerned are clear.
 Complex civil procedures are lessened if the dispute is solved through judicial mediation, which is more effective.
-If a mediation agreement is reached by the parties, the court shall prepare a written mediation statement confirming the mediation agreement, which has the same effect and enforceability as a judgment.
+If a mediation agreement is reached by the parties, the court shall prepare a written mediation statement confirming such mediation agreement, which has the same effect and enforceability as a judgment.